wj-su/SC2002-SCMB-GRP5-HMS/README.md

 ## Code Structure

-The HMS project is organized into several Java classes:
+The HMS project is organized into several Java classes in `src/main/java/hms`:
-- **User.java**: Represents a generic user in the system, such as a patient, doctor, or administrator.
+- `user\User.java`: Represents a generic user in the system, such as a patient, doctor, or administrator.
-- **Administrator.java**: Handles actions performed by administrators, such as staff and inventory management.
+- `admin\Administrator.java`: Handles actions performed by administrators, such as staff and inventory management.
-- **Doctor.java**: Represents a doctor and defines doctor-specific operations like managing appointments and medical records.
+- `doctor\Doctor.java`: Represents a doctor and defines doctor-specific operations like managing appointments and medical records.
-- **Pharmacist.java**: Manages medication inventory and prescription fulfillment.
+- `pharmacist\Pharmacist.java`: Manages medication inventory and prescription fulfillment.
-- **Patient.java**: Represents a patient, allowing access to appointment scheduling and medical records.
+- `patient\Patient.java`: Represents a patient, allowing access to appointment scheduling and medical records.
-- **Appointment.java**: Represents an appointment between a patient and a doctor.
+- `patient\Appointment.java`: Represents an appointment between a patient and a doctor.
-- **AppointmentManagement.java**: Manages all aspects of appointment scheduling, rescheduling, and cancellation.
+- `doctor\AppointmentManagement.java`: Manages all aspects of appointment scheduling, rescheduling, and cancellation.
-- **InventoryManagement.java**: Manages medication stock and pharmacy inventory.
+- `admin\InventoryManagement.java`: Manages medication stock and pharmacy inventory.
-- **MedicalRecordManagement.java**: Manages patient medical records, including diagnosis and treatment updates.
+- `doctor\MedicalRecordManagement.java`: Manages patient medical records, including diagnosis and treatment updates.
-- **HospitalManagementSystem.java**: Acts as the main interface to manage the different services provided by the hospital.
+- `hms_main\mainHospitalManagementSystem.java`: Acts as the main interface to manage the different services provided by the hospital.

 ## Testing